KevinChuang2/3d-space-invaders/README.md

 ![alt text](assets/img/invader.png "Space Invaders")

 ## Summary
 A homage to the classic game Space Invaders.
 The player defends a fortress that is armed with a laser with which to shoot the space invaders.
 The invaders will circle in on the player as depicted below.
-The goal of the game is to eliminate enemies and avoid taking damage for as long as possible in order to get the highest score.
+The goal of the game is to eliminate the invaders and avoid taking damage for as long as possible in order to get the highest score.
-The invaders can damage the player via direct contact or poisonous balls of goo, the later of which the player must put up a shield for to avoid taking damage.
+The invaders can damage the player via direct contact or poisonous balls of goo, the latter of which the player must put up a shield for to avoid taking damage.

 ![alt text](assets/img/action_shot.png "3d space invaders gameplay in action")